 Fast-forward to 2019, I’m here to tell you that you CAN prepare for the UCAT.
-Here are my top tips to improving your score.
+Here are my top tips for improving your score.

 Which medical or dental schools do you want to apply for?
 Do they actually require the UCAT or do you need to sit another exam like the BMAT or the GAMSAT?
 Does the university you want to apply for place a lot of weighting onto your UCAT score?
 Do you meet the other requirements for this course?

 UKCAT registration opens on the 1stof May and testing starts in July, ending on October 2nd.
 The UKCAT Consortium advises that you book your test earlier on in the testing cycle in case you need to reschedule the exam date for later on (think last minute holidays or feeling ill).
 It’s also a little cheaper if your test date is before September due to lower demand.
 There is no difference in the content of the UCAT between these months.